phax/as2-peppol/README.md

 AS2 client to easily send AS2 messages to Peppol.

-When you are looking for a Peppol AS2 server component you may have a look at my **[as2-peppol-server](https://github.com/phax/as2-peppol-server)** project.
+When you are looking for a Peppol AS2 server component you may have a look at **as2-peppol-server** module.

 Please have a look at the [Peppol practical AP guide](http://peppol.helger.com/public/?menuitem=docs-setup-ap) for a detailed description on how it works and how it fits in the overall Peppol transport infrastructure.